Judge Judy: Nielsen ratings by seasons for series original run (1996–2021)

-For its 4th season (1999–2000), Judy's ratings exploded to its highest for its 25 season lifespan, peaking at a 9.3 rating.
-At this point, Sheindlin's courtroom series was still more than ever the highest rated program in daytime.
+For its 4th season (1999–2000), Judy's ratings rose to its highest for its 25 season lifespan, peaking at a 9.3 rating.
+At this point, Sheindlin's courtroom series was still the highest rated program in daytime.
 It was also at this point that Judge Judy held a record of increasing its ratings for each successive season since its debut.
 Because of the program's success, Judge Judy began airing at better time periods.

 It was by the show's 5th season (2000–01) that Judy's streak of growing in ratings from season to season since its debut had ceased.
 However, the court show still remained the highest-rated program in daytime that season with a 5.6 rating.
 By the 6th season (2001–02), Judy was no longer the highest-rated program in daytime, beaten out by The Oprah Winfrey Show.
 The court show averaged a 5.0 rating that season.
 Likewise, for her 7th season (2002–03), she also averaged a 5.0.
 For her 8th season (2003–04), Sheindlin finally reversed the season-to-season downward turn in her ratings by averaging a 7.1.
 Of the seven running court shows during the 2004–05 season, most of them earned a 3.63 rating; however, Judge Judy remained court genre leader with a 7.5 ratings score for that season (the show's 9th).
 For her 10th season (2005–06), Judge Judy averaged a 4.8 rating.
 Judge Judy averaged 4.6 rating for her 11th season (2006–07).
 Meanwhile, other programs in the genre were trailing Sheindlin from a vast distance: Judge Joe Brown averaged a 2.9 rating; The People's Court averaged a 2.7; Judge Mathis averaged a 2.4; Divorce Court averaged a 2.0; Judge Alex averaged 1.9; Judge Hatchett averaged a 1.5; rookies—Cristina's Court averaged a 1.4, and Judge Maria Lopez came in last, averaging a 1.0 rating.